Balance Sheet

 For many assets, decreases in their value are recorded, whereas increases are not.
 Inventory for example, is recorded at cost initially even though the resale value is expected to be higher than cost.
 However, if it is expected that the inventory will need to be sold at a loss, then the amount on the balance sheet will be written down to the expected recoverable amount.

-The statement comprises of assets, liabilities and equity.
-There are many items which fall into one of the three categories and these are shown below:
+The statement comprises assets, liabilities, and equity.
+Many items fall into one of the three categories, and these are shown below:

 Assets – Cash and Cash Equivalents

-There are marketable securities which can be very quickly converted to cash.
+Short-term investments are marketable securities that can be converted to cash.
 A company with a surplus of cash may purchase these short-term financial assets.

 Assets – Inventories

-This line item represents the purchase price of goods held for resale.
-In a production-based business the inventory is made up of raw materials, work in progress and finished product.
+Inventories are a line item that represents the purchase price of goods held for resale.
+In a production-based business, the inventory is made up of raw materials, work in progress, and finished product.
 Inventory contributes to COGS (cost of goods sold) and is valued using either the First In First Out (FIFO) or Last In Last Out method.

 Assets – Accounts Receivable

-Tangible (physical substance) long term assets expected to be used by the business for more than one year.
+Property, plant and equipment are the tangible (physical substance) long-term assets expected to be used by the business for more than one year.
 They typically incur high costs to the business but produce benefits over several years.
-Subsequently their cost is allocated to the income statement over time using a process called depreciation.
+Subsequently, their cost is allocated to the income statement over time using a process called depreciation.

 Liabilities – Accounts Payable